bytewvr/blog/_posts/2023-01-01-Memory layout in Python.md

         if (i+1) % 2 == 0:
             print()
 ```
+A word of caution: the layout of memory for the data types discussed shouldn't change too often, but the following discussion is based on python version `3.10`
 # Standard datatypes
 ## Integers
-Integers in [python 3.10](https://docs.python.org/3.10/c-api/long.html?highlight=integer) are implemented as PyLongObjects with arbitrary size.
+Integers in [python 3.10](https://docs.python.org/3.10/c-api/long.html?highlight=integer) are implemented as `PyLongObjects` with arbitrary size.
 The declaration of the struct can be found [here](https://github.com/python/cpython/blob/3.10/Include/longintrepr.h)
 Let's define an integer in python
 ```python
 var = 1000